Awang Adek Hussin: Involvement in politics

 Awang Adek became active in politics when he was elected as Deputy UMNO leader for Bachok in 2001.

 He has also been given the mandate to hold the UMNO Kelantan Treasurer post since 2003.
 In 2003, he was also appointed as UMNO Sponsor Chairman for Bachok and was unopposed in the election of the division this year.

 He stood for the Bachok Parliamentary seat election in 2004, and after winning the seat, he was appointed Deputy Rural and Regional Development Minister until 2006 before he was appointed Deputy Finance Minister until April 2013.

-While in the general election of 2008, he competed in two seats for Parliament and state assemblies but was defeated in both seat.
+While in the general election of 2008, he competed in two seats for Parliament and state assemblies but was defeated in both seats.

-On April 9, 2009, he was appointed senator and was reappointed for a second term on April 9, 2012.
+On April 9, 2009, he was appointed senator and was appointed for a second term on April 9, 2012.

 Datuk Dr. Awang Adek bin Hussin is no longer an active politician he once was.
 He had relinquished all his party positions after the General Election in 2018.
 He remains active as an ordinary party member and is no longer active in party politics.
 Since 2018, his involvements focused mainly on corporate activities and has been chairmen on a few boards.